pbrod/numdifftools/docs/src/derivest.rst

         f_{odd}(\delta/2) \\
         f_{odd}(\delta/4)
     \end{bmatrix}
-    :label: 14
+    :label: 14a

-This solution gives also the 3'rd and 5'th order derivatives as bonus.
+The first row of :eq:`14a` gives the coefficients for 6'th order approximation.
+Looking at at row two and three, we see also that this gives the 6'th order approximation for the 3'rd and 5'th order derivatives as bonus.
+Thus this is also a general method for obtaining high order differentiation rules.
 As previously noted these formulas have the additional benefit of beeing applicable to any scale, with only a scale factor applied.

 Richardson extrapolation methodology applied to derivative estimation